 Walter Wigglesworth Scholarship Lincoln’s Inn

 BPP Individual Moot Winner Judged by Lord Walker of Gestingthorpe, former Supreme Court Justice

 Farrar Award for Constitutional Law Pembroke College, Oxford University

 The Commercial Bar Association

 Professional Negligence Bar Association

-Lloyd has delivered a number of talks in recent months on topics such as:
+Lloyd has delivered a number of talks on topics such as:

 - Understanding the Foreign Exchange scandal;